kenjennings/AGD-Mads/README.md

 Ported (or parodied depending on opinion) from the book "Retro Game Development - C64 Edition".

+The displays duplicate the 25 text lines standard with the C64.
+The programs leverage the Atari's flexible graphics to provide two extra lines for runtime diagnostics ( one line above the normal display, and one line below.)
+The diagnostic support can be turned on and off by defining the value DO_DIAG=1.

+6502 is the same between platforms.
+Basic logic, math, and such are identical in the programs.
+The differences come from the hardware  usage which is sometimes significant.
+Generally speaking:

+- The C64 has a 16-color palette and partly uses a color map to apply colors, and partially uses indirection through color registers.
+The Atari has a 128-color palette and uses color registers/indirection for everything on the display, and can optionally combine sprite and playfield colors to produce extra colors.
+This makes the systems vary in how to apply color, and how much color can be displayed on the same line.

+- The C64 "Sprites" have more horizontal resolution than the Atari's Player/Missile graphics which have more vertical resolution.
+Both have different memory organization, and are colored differently.

+- The C64's VIC-II video chip has four choices of video banks providing fixed memory addresses for text, graphics, and sprites.
+The Atari's ANTIC video chip can reference all of the 16-bit address space in the system for playfield displays, and Player/Missile graphics, etc.

+- Bitmapped graphics on the C64 uses memory organized like a character set where the Atari uses linear memory for a line of graphics.

+- Both systems have 256 characters in a font, where the C64 defines a 2K bitmap for all 256 characters, and the Atari defines a 1K bitmap for 128 characters with the subsequent 128 characters automatically displayed in reverse video.
+Character order also differs in the character sets.

+- The C64 has three sound voices with automatic volume envelopes where the Atari has four voices.

+Some things are similar:

+- The actual bitmap arrangement of data for high-res and multi-color character sets is the same for the C64 and the Atari (Eight bytes per character, one byte/eight bits per each scan line from top to bottom, leftmost bit is the high bit,  or for multi-color fonts the eight bits are divided into four pairs of bits where each bit pair describes one of four color values.)

+- The C64 and Atari support similar screen resolutions.
+Both can support a one-bit pixel for 320 horizonal pixels on a line, or two-bit pixels for 160 horizontal pixels on a line.

+- Text screen memory is linear on both (1000 contiguous characters.)

+- Both use the same Atari 2600-compatible digital joysticks with four directional bits corresponding to up, down, left, right.

+- Both support fine scolling text displays.

+Therefore, some things just don't port directly.
+Things will be different.
+Each computer may require alternate methods to create visually similar results.
+Where the C64 uses a sprite, it may make more sense on the Atari to use characters.
+The Atari's graphic chip makes it very easy to mix different text and graphics modes without any special 6502 code considerations, where the C64 would require a design compromise, or doing more complicated code to create interrupts to manage the display.

 ---

 [Chapter 6](https://github.com/kenjennings/AGD-Mads/blob/master/chap06_README.md "Chapter 6")